-Senate Bill 70 would create the "Address Confidentiality Program Act" to do the following:
+Senate Bill 70 (S-1) would create the "Address Confidentiality Program Act" to do the following:

-- -- Establish the Address Confidentiality Program in the Department of the Attorney General (referred to below as the Attorney General) and allow an individual to participate if he or she were a victim of domestic violence, stalking, human trafficking, or sexual assault, or risked physical harm if his or her address were disclosed. - -- Allow an individual 18 years of age or older, the parent or guardian of a minor, or the guardian of a ward to apply for certification on behalf of himself or herself, or his or her minor or ward, as a participant in the Program, beginning 180 days after the proposed Act's effective date. - -- Prescribe the information to be included in an application for the Program. - -- Require the Attorney General, after receiving an application, to certify the individual as a Program participant, issue him or her a unique identification number, and classify each eligible address in the application as a confidential address. - -- Specify that a certification as a Program participant would last for four years, unless canceled as provided under the proposed Act. - -- Allow a Program participant to request that a governmental entity use the designated address (a mailing address at which the Department of Technology, Management, and Budget (DTMB) would receive participants' mail), and require a governmental entity to do so, unless otherwise specified. - -- Prescribe procedures that the Department of Technology, Management, and Budget would have to use in forwarding a Program participant's mail or process served on the participant. - -- Prescribe the circumstances under which the Attorney General could, or would have to, cancel a participant's certification. - -- Allow a department of the State, a law enforcement agency, or a local unit of government to request the Attorney General to provide a participant's confidential address or telephone number if the information were required for a legitimate governmental purpose.
+- -- Establish the Address Confidentiality Program in the Department of the Attorney General (referred to below as the Attorney General) and allow an individual to participate if he or she were a victim of domestic violence, stalking, human trafficking, or sexual assault, or risked physical harm if his or her address were disclosed. - -- Allow an individual 18 years of age or older, an emancipated minor, the legal parent or guardian appointed by a court, or the guardian of a ward to apply for certification on behalf of himself or herself, or his or her minor or ward, as a participant in the Program. - -- Prescribe the information to be included in an application for the Program. - -- Require the Attorney General, after receiving an application, to certify the individual as a Program participant, issue him or her a unique identification number, and classify each eligible address in the application as a confidential address. - -- Specify that a certification as a Program participant would last for four years, unless canceled as provided under the proposed Act. - -- Allow a Program participant to request that a governmental entity use the designated address (a mailing address at which the Department of Technology, Management, and Budget (DTMB) would receive participants' mail), and require a governmental entity to do so, unless otherwise specified. - -- Prescribe procedures that the DTMB would have to use in forwarding a Program participant's mail or process served on the participant. - -- Prescribe the circumstances under which the Attorney General could, or would have to, cancel a participant's certification.

-- -- Require the Attorney General, within four months after the Act's effective date, to certify a person applying for certification as an application assistant or victim advocate if he or she completed the appropriate training. - -- Require the Attorney General, within 180 days after the Act's effective date, to create a database that included listed information for each Program participant. - -- Require the Department of State to create a participation card for each Program participant. - -- Allow the Attorney General, in consultation with the Michigan Domestic and Sexual Violence Prevention and Treatment Board, the DTMB, and the Department of State, to promulgate rules to implement the proposed Act. - -- Create the "Confidential Address Fund" in the State Treasury. - -- Prohibit certain conduct and prescribe a misdemeanor penalty for a violation. - -- Require the Attorney General to establish an Address Confidentiality Program Advisory Council. - -- Specify the membership of the Council, and require it to submit a report to the Legislature of findings in evaluating the Program.
+- -- Allow a department of the State, a law enforcement agency, or a local unit of government to request the Attorney General to provide a participant's confidential address or telephone number if the information were required for a legitimate governmental purpose. - -- Require the Attorney General, within four months after the Act's effective date, to certify a person applying for certification as an application assistant or victim advocate if he or she completed the appropriate training. - -- Require the Attorney General to create a database that included listed information for each Program participant. - -- Allow the Michigan Intelligence Operations Center access to the database under certain circumstances. - -- Require the Department of State to create a participation card for each Program participant. - -- Allow the Attorney General, in consultation with the Michigan Domestic and Sexual Violence Prevention and Treatment Board, the DTMB, and the Department of State, to promulgate rules to implement the proposed Act. - -- Create the "Confidential Address Fund" in the State Treasury. - -- Prohibit certain conduct and prescribe a misdemeanor penalty for a violation. - -- Require the Attorney General to establish an Address Confidentiality Program Advisory Council. - -- Specify the membership of the Council, and require it to study the operations of and evaluate the Program and submit to the Legislature a report of the findings.

-Senate Bill 71 would amend the Michigan Election Law to do the following:
+Senate Bill 71 (S-1) would amend the Michigan Election Law to do the following: